-at interchange Breitscheid in \fig{fig:direction_change}(a) (compared with \fig{fig:generic_shape}(a)).
-Furthermore one can identify the propagation of congestion through the on- or off-ramp, respectively, considering the responses of all three traffic variables at sections~6 and 7 to all indicators.
-Here, the indicating minima (maxima) for $\indi{0}$ are the most distinct.
-The responses for section~8 do not show any local minima or maxima, implying the congestion does not propagate to section~8.
-It is worth mentioning that there is no available detector between sections~7 and 8.
+\fig{fig:direction_change}(a) (compared with \fig{fig:generic_shape}(a)).
+Furthermore, congestion can be seen moving through the on- or off-ramp, as seen in the responses of all three traffic variables at sections~6~and~7.
+In this case, the indicating minima (maxima) for $\indi{0}$ are the most distinct.
+The responses for section~8 do not show any local minima or maxima, indicating that the congestion does not propagate to section~8.
+It is also noteworthy that there is no available detector between sections~7~and~8.

-In case of interchange Herne one finds a clear indication of congestion propagating through the on- or off-ramp at section~12 regarding the velocity responses to indicator~$\indi{0}$ in \fig{fig:direction_change}(b).
-The comparison between the latter and the corresponding flow responses reveals the incapability of the flow data to identify the congestion propagation in this case.
-While the flow responses of sections~12 and 13 exhibit a very fluctuating course without any clear local extrema, the responses of section 10 exhibit local minima (and maxima in case of indicator~$\indi{2}$).
-Considering the corresponding density responses one finds an anomaly.
-The courses of the density responses of sections~12 and 13 to indicator~$\indi{0}$ exhibit local maxima fitting the courses of the corresponding velocity responses and therefore the propagation of congestion.
-In contrast to this, the density response at section 10 exhibits a local minimum instead of an expected local maximum.
+In the case of the Herne interchange, a distinct indication of congestion can be observed propagating through the on- or off-ramp at section~12, as borne out by the velocity responses to indicator~$\indi{0}$ in \fig{fig:direction_change}(b).
+A comparison between the latter and the corresponding flow responses demonstrates that the flow data is unable to identify the propagation of congestion in this case.
+The flow responses of sections~12~and~13 exhibit a highly fluctuating course without any local extrema.
+In contrast, the responses of section~10 exhibit local minima (and maxima in the case of indicator~$\indi{2}$).
+An anomaly is observed when considering the corresponding density responses.
+The density responses of sections~12~and~13 to indicator~$\indi{0}$ exhibit local maxima that align with the courses of the corresponding velocity responses, indicating the propagation of congestion.
+In contrast, the density response at section~10 exhibits a local minimum, contrary to the expected local maximum.